j-ew-s/study-dotnet-redis-cache/README.md

 Here is the API that will have data cached.

-First step is to set the IDistributedCache interface at controller's constructor
+First step is to set the IDistributedCache interface at controller's constructor:
 ```cs
 private readonly IDistributedCache _distributedCache;
 public BlogPostsController(IDistributedCache distributedCache)